 On the first day of class students will sign up for a time to actively participate at the Eating Disorder Center of Portland as a counselor.
 Students will be expected to sign confidentiality agreements before attending EDCP and will be provided with basic instructions before visiting.
-Students will observe group therapy and sit for one meal during their visit.
+Students will observe staff meeting and groups.